Lab Assignment #1

 will transform the example above into the set of facts for the predicates you decide to use for representing the problem.
 The file domain.lp can only contain facts and constant definitions, but no conditional rules or constraints.

-clingo 0 tents.lp domain.lp
+clingo 0 thermo.lp domain.lp

-python3 decode.py tents.lp domain.lp
+python3 decode.py thermo.lp domain.lp

-Where 'x' represents a tent.
+Where 'x' represents a filled cell.

 unzip pics.zip

-python3 display.py tents.lp domain.lp drawtents.lp
+python3 display.py thermo.lp domain.lp drawthermo.lp

 Assessment & delivery